 Team Awareness (Updated Slide Decks)

 This curriculum was updated and enhanced in 2018.
 Please contact us for more information about this updated version.
 Also, please note that pricing is for the slide decks only (with comprehensive facilitator notes).
 Contact us if you are interested in facilitator certification.

-Team Awareness is a workplace-training program that addresses behavioral risks associated with substance abuse among employees, their coworkers and, indirectly, their families.
+Team Awareness is a workplace training program that addresses behavioral risks associated with substance abuse among employees, their coworkers and, indirectly, their families.
 This program has been shown to increase employee help-seeking for and supervisor responsiveness to, troubled workers, enhance the work climate, and reduce problem drinking.
 These results are achieved by —

 - Promoting social health